 Risks and resources: The completion of this study’s tasks may result in increased self-awareness about experiences related to the topics of the writing assignments.
 There is a possibility that this increase in awareness may produce momentary discomfort or negative mood.
 Based on the findings from several studies that investigated the effects of effortful writing, the researchers do not expect that participation will cause any significant or long-term adverse effects on your well-being.
 As with all research, though, there may be unforeseen effects for certain individuals.
 Should you wish to participate in this study, you are not waiving any legal rights.
 Since this study involves psychological questionnaires and your own personal writing, it is unlikely that any physical illness or injury will result from your participation.
 If any harm does result, neither Texas State nor the researchers are able to give you money, insurance coverage, free medical care, or any other compensation for injury.
 However, should your participation raise any concerns about yourself for which you feel the need to seek professional help, you may receive confidential assistance at the Texas State Counseling Center (512-245-2208), which is free to registered students, though the number of sessions may be limited.
 If you feel that further assistance is needed, you may contact Austin State Hospital (512-452-0381) or Capital Area Mental Health Center (512-302-1000).

 Voluntary participation: Participation in this study is completely voluntary, and you may withdraw at any time without prejudice or jeopardy to your standing with the university and any other organization/entity which with you are associated.
-You may also choose not to answer any question(s) at any time and for any reason.
+You may also choose not to answer any question(s) at any time and for any reason, and you may stop writing at any time for any reason.

 Contacts for questions: Important questions about the research, your rights as a research participant, and/or research-related injuries should be directed to the IRB chair, Dr. Jon Lasser (512-245-3413 or lasser@txstate.edu), or to Ms. Becky Northcut, Compliance Specialist (512-245-2102).